vbier/habpanelviewer/app/src/main/assets/help.md

 [go back to top](#top)

-## <a name="reporting"/>Sensor Reporting
+## <a name="reporting"/>Value Reporting
-Allows to set the values of openHAB items depending on the device sensors.
+Allows to set the values of openHAB items depending on the device sensors or other things.
 You can then use the items in rules, e.g. for sending a notification when the battery is low.

 ### battery reporting
 When enabled, the app updates the state of up to three openHAB items depending on the battery state: